 |Gedung Sate Museum Entrance Fee|

 There are parking spaces and toilets for Gedung Sate’s basic facilities.
 The museum offers free wifi across its premises.
 Restaurants and cafes are abundant around the area.
 Especially since Gedung Sate is close to a famous Bandung university.
 The closest hotel is a colonial-style Vio Hotel.
 Which is located just across the street.

 How To Get To Gedung Sate Museum Bandung

 Conveniently located in the city center, Gedung Sate is easy to access from any point in Bandung.
 If coming from Alun-Alun Bandung (Bandung city square) or Asia Afrika Street.
 Tourists can hop into public van route Stasiun Hall – Sadang Serang.
 Get down at Citarum Street and continue walking for about 5 minutes.
 It takes around 25 minutes to Gedung Sate.

-From Bandung Railway station, visitors can use public van route Stasiun Hall – Dago.
+From Bandung Railway station, visitors can use the public van route Stasiun Hall – Dago.
 Hop off at Dago-Diponegoro intersection then continue with public van route Ledeng-Cicaheum.
-From Bandung airport, taxi is the fastest and the most convenient option.
+From Bandung airport, a taxi is the fastest and the most convenient option.
 While the journey from the airport takes less than 20 minutes, covering a 5,4 km distance.

 Address & Location